Contents

 • His music defined Vienna's golden age, with his melodies embodying the city’s vibrant social and cultural life.

-Strauss’s waltzes and operettas: Music for the Ages
+Strauss’s waltzes and operettas | Music for the ages

-Fun facts about Strauss
+Lesser-known facts about Strauss

 • Strauss composed over 500 works, including 150 waltzes, 16 operettas, and numerous polkas, quadrilles, and marches, solidifying his status as one of Vienna’s most influential composers.